ThorntonMatthewD/dev-carolina-blog/_posts/taking-the-plunge.md

 3 - What tools are we using that have the same purposes as other tools I've used before?
 How are they similar, and how do they differ?
 (Ex: Rails vs. Django, ActiveRecord smells a lot like SQLAlchemy, etc...)

 3.1 - After comparing and contrasting tools, figure out the lingo specific to the new tools.
-It'll help with searching for answers!
+It'll help with being able to formulate questions regarding these!

 4 - Pick a thing the application already does, preferably related to your first tasks/tickets.
 Start from the UI, do the thing, and follow method calls and data from there.
 Make a flowchart!
 What parts are involved?